A campaign to raise awareness about representation in film

 Gender inequality is obviously a problem and the film industry indeed holds a responsibility.
 Film influences people, and therefore a conservative film industry will hamper progress.

 So I, together with WIFT and four cinemas, made a campaign in2013 to spread awareness about female representation in lm.
 We simply made a logo for the Bechdel Wallace test (saying Approved Bechdel Wallace Test) to identify the films that have at least two named women who speak to each other about something other than a man.
-A-listed films and simply test is no way the only solution to these challenges but it is a method and eye-opener that illustrates gender norms and structures.
+A-rated films and simply test is no way the only solution to these challenges but it is a method and eye-opener that illustrates gender norms and structures.
 And it has made a great impact already, in Sweden and worldwide.

 In film there is no absolute measure of quality, so it boils down to the personal tastes of financiers and politicians.
 And many of the big guns in the Swedish film industry admit to following their gut feeling when deciding about a film, and often never factor in the social norms and structures involved.